-This work is partially motivated by the paper \cite{steen} by the second author in which a diagonalization of the bilinear form for the cell module for $ \tilde{A}_w $ is obtained, in fact for a general Coxeter system.
-Unfortunately, as was already mentioned in \cite{steen}, the diagonalization process in that paper does not work over $R$ itself, but only over the fraction field $ Q(R) $ of $R$, since it relies on certain JM-elements for $ A_w $ that are of degree 2, and not 0.
+This work is partially motivated by the paper \cite{steen} by the second author in which a diagonalization of the bilinear form for the cell module for $ \tilde{A}_w $ is obtained, in fact {{the results of \cite{steen} are valid}} for a general Coxeter system.
+Unfortunately, as was already mentioned in \cite{steen}, the diagonalization process in that paper does not work over $R$ itself, but only over the fraction field $ Q $ of $R$, since it relies on certain {{Jucys-Murphy}} elements for $ A_w $ that are of degree 2, and not 0.
 As a consequence the $\Z$-graded structure on the cell module for $ \tilde{A}_w $ breaks down under the diagonalization process in \cite{steen}.
 The diagonalization process of the present paper, however, which is based on the Jones-Wenzl idempotents that are of degree 0, resolves this problem at least for type $\tilde{A}_1$.